linode/docs/docs/guides/tools-reference/tools/how-to-install-and-configure-streamlink/index.md

 ## Start a Stream Using the Command Line

-1. To watch a stream using the Streamlink CLI, issue the following command.
-Replace the URL with your own URL.
+1. To watch a stream using the Streamlink CLI, issue the command below.
+Replace the URL with your own stream's URL.

         streamlink https://www.twitch.tv/linode